avniprasad/MySimpleTweets/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] List anything else that you can get done to improve the app functionality!
   * [X] Retweeted and Liked tweets will show up at the top of timeline
+  * [X] Changed the toolbar design to fit Twitter's interface
+  * [X] Made a user profile for every tweet that can be view by clicking on profile picture

 ## Video Walkthrough